 I’m calling this one an earring ornament because, that’s what they kinda looks like. 🙂 I got some tassels from the ribbon section at hobby lobby.
 They’re pretty tiny and worked perfect for this.

-To start cut about a 14″ piece of wire and wrap it around the wood hoop.
+To make this DIY wood ornament I started by cutting about a 14″ piece of wire and wrapped it around the wood hoop.
 Make sure to tighten it.
 Than start by beading on the diamond shaped wooden bead and the huge round one.

 To secure it all in place slide on a small wooden bead and wrap the same wire around and through the small bead again.
 Kind of like a loop.
 Pull tight on the wires and it should secure the last bead in place and eliminate it from sliding around.